kshedden/case_studies/methods/writing-tips.md

 * A correlation is a specific type of statistical measure describing the relationship between two variables.
-In most cases, if you are not talking about one of the standard correlation measures (Pearson, Spearment, Kendall) it is best to refer to the statistic as an "association".
+In most cases, if you are not talking about one of the standard correlation measures (Pearson, Spearman, Kendall) it is best to refer to the statistic as an "association".

 * Be explicit when discussing percentage changes in variables that are